 Texas Book Festivals

 African American Book Festival, P O Box 3313, Pflugerville TX 78691.
 Email: email@example.com.
 Facebook: https://www.facebook.com/aabookfest.
 Founded in 2006.
-Held June 22 and 24, 2017, at the Carver Museum and Library in Austin.
+Held in mid to late June at the Carver Museum and Library in Austin.
 Features Black history, literature, and power in the age of Black Lives Matter.
 Features author showcases, author readings, children’s story times, book signings, and discussions.

 Texas Book Festival, Julie Wernersbach, Literary Director, 610 Brazos #200, Austin TX 78701; 512-477-4055; Fax: 512-322-0722.
 Email: firstname.lastname@example.org.
 Held in Austin on November 4 and 5, 2017.
 Features author speeches, book signings, book readings, book exhibits, evening gala, and more.